 L. lived in Congo with his wife, R., and his daughter, N. L. was a member of an opposition party in Congo and was targeted after attending a protest.
-L. was followed by Congolese police officers and ordered to appear for questioning.
-After he failed to appear, police officers arrived at his home, attacked him, raped his wife and his daughter.
+Congolese police officers followed L. and ordered him to appear for questioning.
+After L. failed to appear, police officers arrived at his home, attacked him, and raped his wife and his daughter.
 L. was then detained and tortured.
 After L. was released, he and his family fled to Brazil.
 L., R., and N. arrived in the United States around June 2021.
-NIJC timely filed asylum applications for L., R., and N. with the Chicago Immigration Court.
+NIJC timely filed asylum applications for L., R., and N. with the Chicago

+Immigration Court.
 All affidavits and supporting materials will be due 15 days prior to their individual merits hearing, which has not yet been scheduled.

-57. C. is a woman from Cameroon.
+58. C. is a woman from Cameroon.
 Her next Master Calendar hearing is scheduled for April 17, 2023.
 C. speaks French and lives in Chicago, Illinois.
 (22-0153318)

 C. was physically and emotionally abused by the father of her children for over 20 years.
-He abused C. because she was Catholic and refused to convert to Islam and change her name to an Islamic name.
+C. is Catholic.
+Her children's father abused her because she refused to convert to Islam and to change her name to an Islamic name.
 C. experienced abuse weekly and tried to escape several times, but her abuser found her every time and forced her to return to him.
 C. eventually fled to the United States.
 NIJC timely filed C.'s asylum application with the Chicago Immigration Court.
 All affidavits and supporting materials will be due 15 days prior to her individual merits hearing, which has not yet been scheduled.

-58. B. is a man from Cameroon.
+59. B. is a man from Cameroon.
 B.'s next Master Calendar hearing is scheduled for January 25, 2024.
 B. speaks English and lives in Chicago, IL.
 (22-0153514)

-B. was scouted to be an informant for the government in Cameroon, but B. refused.
+B. was scouted to be an informant for the government in Cameroon but refused.
 The police detained and tortured B. for not cooperating with government orders.
-B. fled the country to Turkey.
-B. was able to obtain a temporary Turkish residency permit that was renewed yearly.
+B. fled the country to Turkey, where he was able to obtain a temporary Turkish residency permit that was renewed yearly.
 B. eventually fled to the United States due to fear that his temporary status was going to be revoked in Turkey and he would be deported back to Cameroon.
-B.'s pro bono attorneys will need to argue that there is not a firm resettlement issue in B.'s case due to lack of permanent residency status in Turkey.
+With NIJC support, B.'s pro bono attorneys will need to argue that there is not a firm resettlement issue in B.'s case due to lack of permanent residency status in Turkey.
 B. timely filed a pro-se asylum application.
 All affidavits and supporting materials to his case will be due 15 days prior to his individual merits hearing, which has not yet been scheduled.